-That noise is a fitting and thunderous echo of the power of His final words, “It is finished.”
+It is a fitting and thunderous echo of the power of His final words, “It is finished.”

 Please forgive the potential irreverence, but with the urgency of a child standing outside the bathroom door, sometimes we can’t seem to leave Jesus alone.
-We find ourselves panicked and worried that He has something we need in there while He is just telling us to leave Him alone and let Him do His business.
+We find ourselves panicked and worried that He has something we need in there, while He is just telling us to leave Him alone and let Him do His business.

 Us: Hey!
 Hey Jesus!
 Hey!
 I need something in there!